-Following Besanko and Spulber (1992), Dasgupta and Nanda (1993), and Spiegel and Spulber (1997), we assume that the regulator sets the regulated price, p, in order to maximize a
+Following Besanko and Spulber (1992), Dasgupta and Nanda (1993), and Spiegel and Spulber (1997), we assume that the regulator sets the regulated price, p, to maximize a welfare function defined over consumers' surplus, V(k) - p, and the firm's objective function:

-$$(V(k) - p)^{\gamma} (p - \beta \frac{\overline{c}}{2} - (1 - \delta) \phi (p, D) T - k)^{1 - \gamma}.$$ (5)
+$$(V(k) - p)^{\gamma} \left(p - \beta \frac{\overline{c}}{2} - (1 - \delta) \phi(p, D) T - k \right)^{1 - \gamma}.$$ (5)

 The parameter $\gamma \in (0, 1)$ captures the regulatory climate: the higher γ , the more proconsumer the regulator is.
 The resulting regulated price allocates the expected surplus according to the asymmetric Nash bargaining solution for the regulatory process.
 Under this interpretation, the parameters γ and $1 - \gamma$ reflect the bargaining powers of consumers and the firm.
-Our approach is therefore consistent with models that view the regulatory process as a bargaining problem between consumers and investors (Spulber, 1988 and 1989).
-Alternatively, the welfare function (5) could represent a reduced form for the regulator's own payoff from being involved in some political economy game.
+Our approach is therefore consistent with models that view the regulatory process as a bargaining problem between consumers and investors (Spulber, 1988, 1989).
+Alternatively, (5) could represent a reduced form for the regulator's own payoff from being involved in some political economy game.
+Under both interpretations, the regulated price is set to balance the interests of consumers and firms, which is consistent with how regulated prices are set in practice.^{19,20}